 Megan stops by the pub for a quick visit with her son Tio, who is the cutest little man ever.
 She re-invites us for dinner this coming Friday at their place in St. Catherine’s, which will be our launching off point for the return trip through the Welland.
 I’ve also recruited Adam to help us out with the passage, but that was way before he was drunk on the patio, so it still counts.

 We get the call from the ladies to come and join them for early dinner at a restaurant down the way, so we say goodbye to the lads (and good luck) and pour ourselves from the patio onto the street and we flow right down the main street, with the help of Magnus and Stella directing the stream, onto the patio of Vic’s café where we did our best to play it sober with the ladies, even ordering up carbonated water, and I think Tony might have ordered a salad, which may have been overdoing it a bit, but nonetheless, we fooled them completely, as far as I could tell.

-Giant Tiger was calling so we headed back to meet the ladies, but came across an actual Bell phone booth along the way so Magnus felt compelled to go in and see what it was like to experience using such a rare artifact.
-We met the ladies and together carried the groceries back to the boats.
-The Picton configuration is odd – walking up and down the classic main street, you’d never know there was a beautiful harbour just blocks away, because you have to walk to the north end of the main street and then take a small, uninteresting side road down to the harbour, which isn’t immediately visible.
+We met the ladies and mule-carried the grocery bags back to the boats.
+The Picton configuration is odd – walking up and down the classic main street, you’d never know there was a beautiful harbour just blocks away, because you must walk to the north end of the main street and then take a small, uninteresting side road down to the harbour, which isn’t immediately visible.

-Happy hour is called and we assemble around one of the picnic tables and grill up some sausages and spring rolls for snacks, but which is promoted to dinner.
-All is good in the world and this Picton is a fine place.
+Happy hour is called, so we dutifully assemble around one of the picnic tables and grill up some fatty sausages and crispy spring rolls for snacks, but once we added in chips and vegetables the whole affair was promoted to dinner.
+All is good in the world and this Picton is a fine, fine place.